 - Curved glass back

 Starting with the 7T's most obvious point: its back.
 In previous years, OnePlus has prided itself on the minimalist, symmetrical look of its rear panel.
 The cameras are usually placed vertically, in a small protrusion right in the middle of the phone.
-Those days are most definitely gone with the OnePlus 7T.
-Until the Huawei Mate 30 launch, we hadn't seen a camera hump like this since the days of old skool Nokia PureView.
+Those days are most definitely gone with the OnePlus 7T (or at least temporarily paused).

 That's to say, beauty is definitely in the eyes of the beholder.
 It's still symmetrical, sure, but it dominates the space.
-We're of the opinion that - just like Marmite - you'll either love it, or hate.
+We're of the opinion that - just like Marmite - you'll either love it, or hate it.
 What you can't do, is ignore it.
-But the circular design seems to be indicative of 2019: the Vivo NEX 3 kicked this off, with other handsets expected to appear with similar design solutions into 2020.

 What we really like about the 7T is the finish, texture and shape of the glass on the back.
 Our review model is the glacier blue, which is slightly lighter and cooler than the Nebula Blue from the 7 Pro.
 It's got that frosted look, which means it's not slippery and glossy.
 It's a similar texture to the latest iPhone 11 Pro series phones, offering a little more grip and more resistance against fingerprint smears.